johns/alula/README.md

 ![alula logo](Alula.png)

 Welcome to Alula, the language that does away with the semicolon, but embraces the colon.
-Alula is a static, weakly typed programming languages that focuses on parallelism and simplicity through the standardized use of the colon.
+Alula is a static, strongly typed programming languages that focuses on parallelism and simplicity through the standardized use of the colon.
 Alula takes inspiration from Python, with hints of Elm.

 ### Features